Road (Highways Safety) related deaths

 Royal Stoke University Hospital and Bet…

-Concerns summary A patient transfer occurred without a radiologist's report, which was then delayed in transmission and subsequently not acted upon by receiving doctors, highlighting a critical lack of protocol for radiology report delivery.
+Concerns summary (AI summary) A patient transfer occurred without a radiologist's report, which was then delayed in transmission and subsequently not acted upon by receiving doctors, highlighting a critical lack of protocol for radiology report delivery.

 Rebecca Kirby